SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 Generics
 ========

-:newTerm:`Generics` are a way to write flexible and reusable code that can work with any type at all, including types that you have not defined yourself, subject to certain requirements that you define.
+:newTerm:`Generics` are a way to write flexible, reusable code that can work with any type at all, subject to certain requirements that you define.

 Generics are one of the most powerful features of Swift,